 Big Data for Small People

-Lead by Associate Professor Justin Skowno, Senior Staff Specialist in Paediatric Anaesthesia at The Children’s Hospital at Westmead, the program envisions a future where a clinician will have better access to a patient’s physiological data and link that information with other medical sources to enhance an automated digital infrastructure to improve care for critical patients across our hospitals.
+Lead by Associate Professor Justin Skowno, Paediatric Anaesthetist and Director of Anaesthesia Research at The Children’s Hospital at Westmead, the program envisions a future where a clinician will have easy access to a patient’s physiological data and real-time analyses of these data, linked with many other sources of medical information, to support them in providing data-informed health care decisions.